A Swarm of Controversy, WIRED

 Can environmentalists and Big Agriculture come together to save honeybees?
 It’s a question Jerry Hayes, a former hive inspector turned Monsanto scientist, asks constantly.
 As conservationists blame Hayes’s company for colony collapse, he asks humans to learn something from the bees: how to cooperate for the hive’s sake.

+An experiment in an Orlando suburb could change the face of public transit.
 As part of a contract between Altamonte Springs, Fla. and Uber, local government subsidizes intra-city rides with the startup and fronts additional funds when connecting with mass transit.
 Critics argue that the plan isn’t accessible to low-income and disabled riders, but Altamonte officials say the deal was the only affordable way to connect the suburb’s sprawl.

 Applying for a first job in Chicago can feel “like trying to go across Lake Michigan,” insiders say.
 Rap sheets or typo-laden résumés can ward off employers, and inaccessible transit through high-crime areas can discourage adolescents — disconnecting 41 percent of the Second City’s 18–24 year olds from work or school.
 Fortunately, a bevy of groups are helping this vulnerable group land work.